Cătălin Predoiu

-Lawyer
+Early life and education

 Cătălin Predoiu graduated from the Faculty of Law at the University of Bucharest in 1991.
 In 1994 he completed a training program in commercial law at the Caen Bar in France.
 Since 2003 he is a member of the Council of Bucharest Bar Association.

 Between 1994 and 2005 he taught commercial law as a lecturer at University of Bucharest.
 Predoiu published several articles and studies about commercial law and has received a prize from the Romanian Academy as a co-author of a law treatise.
 He completed his Ph.D. degree in commercial banks in 2004.

 Predoiu was an associate lawyer at the Zamfirescu, Racoți, Predoiu (ZRP) law partnership until 2008 working as a commercial and corporate governance lawyer.
 His law firm assisted Rompetrol, the company owned by fellow Liberal Dinu Patriciu, as well as the American company Cross Lander during the controversial privatization and bankruptcy of ARO SUV producer.

 Predoiu was a member of the board of directors of the state-owned CEC Bank until March 2008, when he resigned due to incompatibility of office.

-Politician
+Political career

 Predoiu became a member in 1991 of the National Liberal Party - Young Wing (PNL-AT; a splinter from the National Liberal Party led by Dinu Patriciu and Călin Popescu-Tăriceanu), however this party was soon disbanded in 1993.

 On February 29, 2008, in a move that surprised even other leaders of National Liberal Party, Prime-Minister Călin Popescu-Tăriceanu proposed him as Minister of Justice, his candidature being approved by President Traian Băsescu.

 He was a candidate from PNL for the Chamber of Deputies in Buzău, however, he got only 28.9% of the votes, losing to Social Democrat Marian Ghiveciu, who got 46.6%.

 His term as Minister of Justice was extended in the new Emil Boc Cabinet (since 22 December 2008), composed of Social Democratic Party (PSD) and Democratic Liberal Party (PDL) members.
 This brought criticism from his party, the National Liberal Party (PNL), which led to Predoiu's self-suspension from it.
 He argued that he accepted this new nomination only to continue his work at the ministry.
 He was the only independent minister in the first Boc Cabinet.

 In the second Boc cabinet, he was one of three independent ministers of that government (together with Mihail Dumitru and Teodor Baconschi) and the only member of the Tăriceanu cabinet still in office.

 In December 2009, he was reappointed Minister of Justice, and became the only independent minister, after Dumitru was replaced and Baconschi became a member of PDL.
 He was replaced in his position on 8 May 2012.